 Session Details

-P03: Agile Project Management for Learning Design
+P03: Agile Project Kickoffs: Launching Learning Design Projects

 Agile provides a framework for adapting to change as it happens and working with the project sponsor to deliver what's most needed by learners.
 In a rapidly changing environment, the Agile mindset helps us harness change for good (instead of resisting it) and Agile techniques offer solutions for making constant change a practical reality.
 Rapid iterative cycles of design & evaluation allow us to test our solutions before full implementation, opening the doors to constructive change along the way.